 Our local Medical Reserve Corps unit boasts 80+ medical volunteers under the direction of EMS staff and the Ventura County Medical Reserve Corps Council.
 The Medical Reserve Corps (MRC) is a network in the U.S. of community-based units initiated and established by local organizations to meet the public health needs of their communities.
-It is sponsored by the Office of the Assistant Secretary for

-Preparedness and Response (ASPR).
-The MRC consists of medical and non-medical volunteers contribute to local health initiatives, such as activities meeting the Surgeon General's priorities for public health, and supplement existing response capabilities in time of emergency.
+It is sponsored by the Office of the Assistant Secretary for Preparedness and Response (ASPR).
+The MRC consists of medical and non-medical volunteers who contribute to local health initiatives, such as activities meeting the Surgeon General's priorities for public health, and supplement existing response capabilities in time of emergency.
 The MRC provides the structure necessary to pre-identify, credential, train, and activate medical and public health volunteers.
+MRC conducts monthly meetings and trainings, they have assisted at various event medical-aid stations and are developing processes to credential MRC volunteers to assist at operational area hospitals.
+If you are interested in joining the Ventura County MRC, please contact the EMS office at 805-981-5301.